GaMeNu/BWU_rules_and_guidelines/StaffGuidelines.md

 __2.3) Lag machines/Noise machines:__ First offense - warn the player using `@warn`.
 Second offense - add another warn, then temporarily ban the player using `@tempban` for at least a day.
 Third+ offenses: temporarily ban the player for at least a week.

 __2.4) Annoying players:__ First offense - warn the player using `@warn`.
 Second offense - add another warn, then temporarily ban the player using `@tempban` for at least a day.
 Third+ offenses: temporarily ban the player for at least a week.
 Please note a difference between minor trolling, which is allowed to a certain extent, and being annoying.
-It is up to your judgement to decide when a player is annoying.
+It is up to your judgement to decide when a player is being annoying, but please be reasonable (see also rule 1.3: Over-punishment)

 __2.5) Bug abuse:__ First offense - warn the player using `@warn`, then send the bug on #:keyboard:staff-chat.
 Second offense -  add another warn, then temporarily ban the player using `@tempban` for at least a day.
 Third+ offenses: temporarily ban the player for at least a week.